dell/csm-docs/content/docs/csidriver/installation/operator/powermax.md

 ## Installing CSI Driver for PowerMax via Operator

-CSI Driver for Dell EMC PowerMax can be installed via the Dell CSI Operator.
+CSI Driver for Dell PowerMax can be installed via the Dell CSI Operator.

 To deploy the Operator, follow the instructions available [here](../).